psyked/portfolio-2018/src/posts/hobnox-audiotool/index.md

 - hobnox
 ---

-<p>This is one of the new flash 10 RIAs that had everyone excited at Flash on the Beach, it's amazing! <a href="http://www.hobnox.com/index.1056.en.html">http://www.hobnox.com/index.1056.en.html</a></p>
+This is one of the new flash 10 RIAs that had everyone excited at Flash on the Beach, it's amazing! [http://www.hobnox.com/index.1056.en.html](http://www.hobnox.com/index.1056.en.html)